 The reporting application must both understand the context and desired configuration of the BOM it is reporting on.
 This will ensure the user is working with correct data and therefore can rely on and trust the insight that the report provides.

-Based on the desired use of the report, the configuration of product structure is typically defined on demand to show its applicable components.
+Based on the desired use of the report, the configuration of the product structure is typically defined on-demand to show its applicable components.
 This is where replication of data into an offline data warehouse for reporting can offer a challenge.
-The offline system will need to store either many set configurations of the all the product BOMs based on the anticipated requests or only a sample configuration of the BOM.
+The offline system will need to store either many set configurations of all the product BOMs based on the anticipated requests or only a sample configuration of the BOM.